MichaelCurrin/docsify-js-tutorial/docs/README.md

 [Home](#docsify-template)
 ```

-### 6. Configure cover page
+### 5. Configure cover page

+The cover page can give a clean look with minimal text for someone arriving on your site.

-Use this project's [coverpage](https://raw.githubusercontent.com/MichaelCurrin/docsify-template/master/docs/_coverpage.md) raw file on Github as a reference to edit your own *_coverpage.md* file.
+If you want to use it, edit your *docs/_coverpage.md* file and complete the `TODO` items.
+Use this project's [cover page](https://raw.githubusercontent.com/MichaelCurrin/docsify-template/master/docs/_coverpage.md) raw file on Github as a reference.

+Otherwise you can delete the file and disable it in _index.html_.

+#### Image

-You could include a logo image above your project title.
+You could include an image (logo, photo) above your project title.
 For example, you could do this if you have a file in a *docs/_media* directory.

 ```
 ![icon](_media/logo.svg)
 ```

-### 7. Style
+### 6. Style

 How to customize the style of your project.

-#### 7.1 Color

 Edit _index.html_.

-Set a theme color.
-Defaults to theme's default if not set - green for Vue and blue for Buble.
+#### 6.1 Color

-This variable affects how some content looks, such as quoted blocks, underlined text and buttons.
+Optionally set a theme color.
+This affects how some content looks, such as quoted blocks, underlined text and buttons.
+This will default to theme's default if not set manually. i.e. green for _Vue_ and blue for _Buble_.

 ```js
 window.$docsify = {